-Dinosaur Ridge is ready to help with the many challenges of engaging kids during nationwide school closures.
-If you’ve just become a homeschooler or are simply looking for activities to keep your kiddos occupied, we’ve got you covered!
+If you’ve recently become a homeschooler or are simply looking for activities to keep your kiddos occupied, we’ve got you covered!
 We’ll be posting activities and exercises here as well as adding links to our Facebook page.

 Much of the content featured below is free, but we welcome donations to help us weather this incredible financial storm and be ready to open in the near future.
 A donation of $2-$5 per activity is suggested.
 Donate today.

 And, you can always download our audio tour (accompanied by pictures) if you are venturing out the Ridge or hanging out on your couch.
 Purchase or learn more about our Audio Tour.

 Educational Virtual Tour

 We are pleased to offer a virtual tour of Dinosaur Ridge!
 The virtual content includes a 30-40 minute video tour of 8 fossil and geology interpretive stops on Dinosaur Ridge, supporting slides relating to the tour stops, an educator’s guide including lesson plans and science standards, and student activities.
 To learn more and register for the virtual experience, click here.